grumpyshoe/android-module-pushmanager/README.md

 Put your `google-services.json` to the app-root folder.

 Create a class extending `PushmanagerMessagingService` and implement `handleNotificationPayload`.
+Here you can decide if a notification should be silent handled or shown to the user according to it's reason.
 ```kotlin
 class MyService : PushmanagerMessagingService() {